-Bitclout Nears 300,000 Users, Launches On Blockchain.com, Adds Shopify CEO, Hubspot Founder | Benzinga
+BitClout Nears 300,000 Users, Launches On Blockchain.com, Adds Shopify CEO, Hubspot Founder | Benzinga

-Bitclout Nears 300,000 Users, Launches On Blockchain.com, Adds Shopify CEO, Hubspot Founder
+BitClout Nears 300,000 Users, Launches On Blockchain.com, Adds Shopify CEO, Hubspot Founder

-Open source social media platform Bitclout continues to grow and is attracting new business leaders and celebrities to the site.
+Open source social media platform BitClout continues to grow and is attracting new business leaders and celebrities to the site.

 About Bitclout: Creators on BitClout have a coin value based on demand from people on the platform.
 Followers can buy and sell the coin, making BitClout a crypto social network.